mykelalvis/FT/Traveller/WORKING/Book 1.md

 Any of these three may be unsupervised (that is, without a referee; the players themselves administer the rules and manipulate the situation).
-Recommended instead is the refereed game, where a separate player runs the situation and admin- isters the rules.
+Recommended instead is the refereed game, where a separate player runs the situation and admin-isters the rules.
 The Solitaire Game: One player undertakes some journey or adventure alone.
 He or she handles the effects of the rules as the situation progresses.
 Solitaire is ideal for players who are isolated by situation or geography.
 In addition, there are many aspects ideally suited to solitaire consideration.
-A single player can spend the time generating characters, designing starships, gener- ating worlds and subsectors, planning situations, and mapping out ideas to use in later group adventures.
+A single player can spend the time generating characters, designing starships, gener-ating worlds and subsectors, planning situations, and mapping out ideas to use in later group adventures.
 The Scenario: Several players embark on a journey or adventure together.
 The scenario resembles a science-fiction novel, in that some basic goal or purpose is